anmolagarwalcp810/Foodies/README.md

 ## Authors
-Anmol Agarwal
+Code developed by Anmol Agarwal and Rashul Chutani.

-Rashul Chutani

-(COL362 Project Group 15)